-Covering the latest innovations in treatment and monitoring technology, the 2020 International Symposium on Potable Reuse will attract water industry professionals from around the world to discuss the most important and challenging issues associated with both direct and indirect potable reuse.
+Covering the latest innovations in treatment and monitoring technology, the 2020 International Symposium on Potable Reuse attracted water industry professionals from around the world to discuss the most important and challenging issues associated with both direct and indirect potable reuse.

-The Potable Reuse Symposium immediately precedes the International Symposium on Biological Treatment, and special joint registration rates are offered.
+The Potable Reuse Symposium immediately preceded the International Symposium on Biological Treatment, and special joint registration rates were offered.

 Who attends the Symposium?

 • Water reuse, wastewater, and drinking water treatment professionals

 • Local, state, and federal government agencies